mixerapi/mixerapi-dev/plugins/collection-view/README.md

 ## Installation

 !!! info ""
     You can skip this step if MixerAPI is installed.
+However, you will still new to define your viewClasses (read below).

 ```console
 composer require mixerapi/collection-view